dosisod/nu/README.md

 # nu
 Create HTML elements in JS more seamlessly

-nu allows for more intuitive creation of HTML elements, increasing readability and decreasing redundancy
+nu allows for more intuitive creation of HTML elements, increasing readability and decreasing redundancy.

 ## Creating elements with `nu`